 It is important to have a good understanding of the intent and the scope of the EEA Quality Requirements.
 The EEA Quality Requirements are the necessary requirements for the enamel layer of enamelled products.

-A simple example illustrates the implication of this statement: An enamelled washing machine, displaying the EEA sign does not necessarily wash properly.
-The EEA sign guarantees that the enamel layer fulfills the EEA reqirements, like colour stability, scratch resistance, adherence, corrosion resistance and resistance against detergents needed to clean laundry.
+A simple example illustrates the implication of this statement: the EEA Quality Mark does not provide information on the washing performance of enamelled washers, it only refers to the Quality of the enamel layer in fulfilling EEA requirements like color stability, scratch resistance, adherence, corrosion resistance and resistance against detergents needed to clean laundry.

 Therefore it is important to realise that the EEA sign only covers the quality of the enamel layer.